Jammy2211/PyAutoLens/paper/paper.md

 # Performance

 The analysis of direct imaging datasets and interferometer datasets (up to of order 1 million visibilities) are both feasible on hardware with at least 4GB of RAM.
-The time it takes to perform lens modeling with `PyAutoLens` are highly variable and depend on the size of the dataset being analysed and complexity of the model being fitted.
+The time it takes to perform lens modeling with `PyAutoLens` is highly variable and depends on the size of the dataset being analysed and complexity of the model being fitted.
 They can vary from minutes to thousands of CPU hours.
 The run-times section on [readthedocs](https://pyautolens.readthedocs.io/en/latest/) provides graphs showing the performance of the latest release of `PyAutoLens` and a calculator for estimating how long a lens model fit may take.
 For large jobs we recommend users install `PyAutoLens` on a HPC cluster and documentation is